 Thousands of tiny taste buds cover most of the tongue’s surface.
 A taste bud contains several types of taste receptors with cilia.
 Each type detects one of the five basic tastes: sweet, salty, sour, bitter, or savory (also called umami, the taste of monosodium glutamate).
-These tastes can be detected all over the tongue, but certain areas are more sensitive for each taste.
-Sweetness is most easily identified by the tip of the tongue, whereas saltiness is best appreciated at the front sides of the tongue.
-Sourness is best perceived along the sides of the tongue, and bitter sensations are readily detected in the back one third of the tongue.
+These tastes can be detected all over the tongue, but certain areas may be slightly more sensitive for each taste: sweetness at the tip of the tongue, saltiness at the front sides of the tongue, sourness along the sides of the tongue, and bitter sensations in the back one third of the tongue.

 Food placed in the mouth stimulates the cilia, triggering a nerve impulse in nearby nerve fibers, which are connected to the cranial nerves of taste (the facial and glossopharyngeal nerves).
 The impulse travels along these cranial nerves to the brain, which interprets the combination of impulses from the different types of taste receptors as a distinct taste.
-Sensory information about the food’s smell, taste, texture, and temperature is processed by the brain to produce a distinct flavor when food enters the mouth and is chewed.
+Sensory information about the food’s smell, taste, texture, and temperature from the smell and taste receptors is processed by the brain to produce a distinct flavor when food enters the mouth and is chewed.

 The ability to smell can be affected by changes in the nose, in the nerves leading from the nose to the brain, or in the brain.
-For example, if nasal passages are stuffed up from a common cold, the ability to smell may be reduced because odors are prevented from reaching the smell receptors (specialized nerve cells in the mucous membrane lining the nose).
+For example, if nasal passages are stuffed up from a common cold Common Cold The common cold is a viral infection of the lining of the nose, sinuses, and throat.
+Many different viruses cause colds.
+Usually, colds are spread when a person's hands come in contact with... read more , the ability to smell may be reduced because odors are prevented from reaching the smell receptors (specialized nerve cells in the mucous membrane lining the nose).
 Because the ability to smell affects taste, food often does not taste right to people with a cold.
-Smell receptors can be temporarily damaged by the influenza (flu) virus.
-Some people cannot smell or taste for several days or even weeks after a bout of the flu, and, rarely, loss of smell or taste becomes permanent.
-Sudden loss of smell also may be an early symptom of coronavirus disease 2019 (COVID-19 Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more ), an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV2.
+Smell receptors can be temporarily damaged by the influenza Influenza (Flu) Influenza (flu) is a viral infection of the lungs and airways with one of the influenza viruses.
+It causes a fever, runny nose, sore throat, cough, headache, muscle aches (myalgias), and a general... read more (flu) virus.
+Some people cannot smell or taste for several days or even weeks after a bout of the flu, and rarely, loss of smell or taste becomes permanent.
+Sudden loss of smell may also be an early symptom of COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more , an acute respiratory illness that can be severe.
+COVID-19 is caused by a coronavirus called SARS-CoV2.
 (See Loss of Smell Loss of Smell Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
 Most people with anosmia can taste salty, sweet, sour, and bitter substances but cannot tell the difference between specific... read more .)

 Did You Know?

 Oversensitivity to smell (hyperosmia) is much less common than loss of smell.
 Pregnant women commonly become oversensitive to smell.
 Hyperosmia can also be psychosomatic.
-That is, people with psychosomatic hyperosmia have no apparent physical disorder.
-Psychosomatic hyperosmia is more likely to develop in people who have a histrionic personality (characterized by conspicuous seeking of attention with dramatic behavior).
+People with psychosomatic hyperosmia have no apparent physical disorder.
+Psychosomatic hyperosmia is more likely to develop in people who have a histrionic personality Histrionic Personality Disorder Histrionic personality disorder is characterized by a pervasive pattern of excessive emotionality and attention seeking.
+People with histrionic personality disorder continually demand to be... read more (characterized by conspicuous seeking of attention with dramatic behavior).